Three Execs Get Prison Time For Pirating Oracle Firmware & Solaris OS Update - Slashdot

 Fake billing old people is a much safer crime.

 I mean, they profited off of it.
-(Score:2)
+(Score:5, Insightful)

 Never steal from the Mafia (Score:1)